tmgthb/Autonomous-Agents/README.md

 [System 2 Attention (is something you might need too)](https://arxiv.org/abs/2311.11829)

-- System 2 Attention (S2A): Generate based on the user input, the question to be answered and the context of the question.
-Generate the answer, given the generated question and the context.
+- System 2 Attention (S2A): Generate from the user input, the question to be answered and the context of the question.
+Finally, generate the answer to the generated question based on the generated context.
-- Reduces significantly hallucination from irrelevant context.
+- Reduces hallucination from irrelevant context.

 ---